andres-fr/skerch/docs/materials/index.rst

     def __rmatmul__(self, x):
         return "... implement x @ A ..."

-With this, we will be able to run ``skerch`` routines such as diagonalizations, operator norms and triangular approximations.
+Any operator implementing this interface will run on ``skerch`` routines such as diagonalizations, operator norms and triangular approximations.
 Other advantages of ``skerch``:

 * Built on top of PyTorch, naturally supports CPU and CUDA, as well as complex datatypes.
 Very few dependencies otherwise
 * Rich API for matrix-free linear operators, including matrix-free noise sources (Rademacher, Gaussian, SSRFT...)